wallacebrf/Synology-to-TrueNAS/README.md

 ## 30.)
 Automated APP Backups
 <div id="app_backups"></div>

 I have a script that i run weekly that will backup the app directory for each of my applications.
-The scrpt first stops the applocation, makes a TAR file of the app direcotry, moves it to your desired location, and restarts the application.
+The script first stops the application, makes a TAR file of the app directory, moves it to your desired location, and restarts the application.
 It sends an email with the logs of the process when complete.
 This way i always have a backup archive of my app containers.
-It will also save multiple backups to a pre-configured level. the default is to save thre last 4x backups.
+It will also save multiple backups to a pre-configured level. the default is to save the last 4x backups.

-the script can be found here: https://github.com/wallacebrf/Synology-to-TrueNAS/blob/main/truenas_app_backup.sh
+the script can be found here: https://github.com/wallacebrf/Synology-to-TrueNAS/blob/main/TrueNAS_app_backup.sh

 either a cron job under `system --> Advanced Settings` or edit `nano /etc/crontab` and add an entry there to run the script weekly.